-When might the records need to be amended?
+When records might need to be amended

 There are reasons why a patient’s medical record may need amending.